bartcant/FiatRelay/README.md

 # Fiat-Relay

 Fiat-Relay Smart contract is an Ethereum Smart Contract and Banking solution that covers one of the immediate needs for the blockchain industry.
 Namely, to provide an low cost, fast and automated solution for pay-out of any Ether Balance to a beneficiary that is the outcome of a Smart Contract execution on the Ethereum blockchain.

 Currently Smart contracts on Ethereum network are transactiong in Ether, the crypto-currency underpinning the Ethereum Blockchain.
 Other Blockchains are dealing in BTC or other types of crypto currency.
 Due to the nature of the blockchain technology fiat currency can only be obtained after a user converts his or her crypto currency via a Crypto-Exchange (Poloniex, ShapeShift, etc) and instructs the Crypto-Exchange to pay-out the converetd fiat currency back to the user's bank account on file.
-This process requires multiple steps by the user, and could lead up to 5-7 days of processing before final fiat converted amount is deposited on a bank account
+This process requires multiple steps by the user, and could lead up to 5-7 days of processing before final fiat converted amount is deposited on a bank account.

-Fiat Relay is an open-source initiative lead by Capgemini and participating financial institutions to provide an automated solution for existing smart contracts on Ethereum to immediately connect with:
+Fiat Relay is an open-source initiative designed by Capgemini and participating financial institutions to provide an automated solution for existing smart contracts on Ethereum to immediately connect with:
 1. a service to exchange  crypto currency to fiat and
 1. for payment delivery of the converted fiat amount through the regular banking payment network to an identified beneficiary.